Advocacy Committee

 Register for the upcoming meeting: Details coming soon

-3. Collaborate.
-Join FSOMA or the ASA.
+- Collaborate.
+Join FSOMA or the ASA Committees working to promote our medicine.
 Together, pooling resources, all parties involved in the collaborative efforts to take on campaigns and work for change.